-RequisitePro opens the project, duplicates the project structure and opens the Project dialog box with the General tab displayed in front.
+RequisitePro opens the project, duplicates the project structure and opens the Project Properties dialog box with the General tab displayed in front.

-4. In the Name text box, type a name for the project, or accept the default name provided by RequisitePro.

-- 5. In the Description text box, type a description of the project (this step is optional). - 6.
+- 5. In the Name text box, type a name for the project, or accept the default name provided by RequisitePro. - 6.
+In the Description text box, type a description of the project (this step is optional). - 7.
 In the Directory text box, specify a location for storing the project.
-Accept the default or click Browse and select a path from the Browse for Folder dialog box. - 7.
+Accept the default or click Browse and select a path from the Browse for Folder dialog box. - 8.
 In the Database field, click the down arrow to select a database for storing the project.
-If RequisiteEnterprise is installed on your PC, you have the option to create projects in microsoft Access, Microsoft SQL Server, or Oracle. - 8.
-Click OK.
-The project is cataloged and ready for use.
+You have the option to create projects in Microsoft Access, Microsoft SQL Server, or Oracle.